Azure/terraform-azurerm-avm-res-network-bastionhost/examples/Developer-sku/README.md

 <!-- BEGIN_TF_DOCS -->
-# Create an Azure Bastion Host with Premium SKU
+# Create a Azure Bastion Host with Developer SKU

-This deploys a Standard SKU Bastion host.
+This deploys a Developer SKU Bastion host.

 ```hcl
 terraform {